WillowSaysWhat/Simple-LiveCharts-Anguar-Gauge/README.md

 7. Ignore this webpage. just close it.
 ![image](https://github.com/WillowSaysWhat/Simple-LiveCharts-Anguar-Gauge/assets/126318401/0d074965-7542-4109-bf2e-2ae1bbb710ae)

-## Manual Setup/Build
+## Manual Build
 It is important to understand that most programmers are going to find a drag-and-drop element in their design toolbox.
 If it is there, use it.
 If you are unable to get the designer to load the LiveChart elements in the toolbox, we can use the manual build workaround.

 For ease of learning, all build syntax has been written in the form1 class so any beginner WinFormers can find and replicate this workaround without delving into the Designer.cs file.
 From herem you can check out the code in the repository on do a pull request.
-If you would like to view the code right here in GitHub... still under construction.
+If you would like to view the code right here in GitHub, [click here.](https://github.com/WillowSaysWhat/Simple-LiveCharts-Anguar-Gauge/blob/main/SimpleAngularGauge/Form1.cs)

+## Screenshots
+Under Construction...